跳轉至主目錄

 New markets have emerged for environmentally assured sheep products as domestic and overseas consumers continue to demand greater transparency in the way a product (meat and wool) is produced.

-Chapter 2.2 and Tool 2.5 in MMFS Module 2 Market Focused Wool Production explore market opportunities that may be available for environmentally assured wool.
+Chapter 2.2 and tool 2.5 in MMFS Module 2 Market Focused Wool Production explore market opportunities that may be available for credentialled wool.
 These markets may want proof of your farm’s environmental credentials.